r4gn4r-l0/evm-knife/README.md

 ### Generate opcode

 Lets you generate opcode from bytecode.
-Bytecode can be loaded from an RPC endpoint a file or from stdin (piped).
+Bytecode can be loaded from an RPC endpoint, a file or from stdin (piped).

 ### Debug opcode (not yet implemented)
 Interactive opcode debugger (like gdb)